iDEP-SDSU/idep/readme.md

-# iDEP and ShinyGO:   Graphical tools for analyzing genomics data
+# iDEP and ShinyGO webserver
 ## Let the data speak for itself!
+Interactive tools for analyzing genomics data.

-This repository is now only host code for our webserver and some legacy scripts.
-GitHub repositories for [iDEP]x(https://github.com/gexijin/idepGolem) and [ShinyGO.](https://github.com/gexijin/shinygo).
+This repository now only hosts code for our webserver and some legacy scripts.
+Please visit repositories for [iDEP](https://github.com/gexijin/idepGolem) and [ShinyGO.](https://github.com/gexijin/shinygo), which are linked as submodules.

 [iDEP](http://bioinformatics.sdstate.edu/idep/) is a Shiny app for analyzing RNA-seq or other transcriptomic data.
 See [documentation](https://idepsite.wordpress.com/) and [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2486-6).
 Please visit the GitHub repository for the [new version of iDEP]x(https://github.com/gexijin/idepGolem)